 For more information on other apps within the Dynamics 365 family, check out these articles:

-- Field Service Management in D365
+- Overview of D365 Field Service

 - Comparison of D365 Sales, Customer Service, and Marketing